What is a "clinical laboratory scientist" or "medical laboratory scientist?

 What are my chances of getting a job when I graduate?

 Excellent, particularly in larger cities.
-Vacancy rates of 10% or more are reported by hospitals for CLS/MT graduates.
-This need for technologists and technicians comes at a time when many older technologists are retiring and the number of educational programs training new techs has dropped to less than half of what it was 20 years ago.
+Vacancy rates of 10% or more are reported by hospitals for CLS graduates.
+This need for medical laboratory scientists comes at a time when many older medical laboratory scientists are retiring and the number of educational programs training new medical laboratory scientists has dropped to less than half of what it was 20 years ago.
 Thus opportunities for new graduates are excellent.